 You may have a drain in your neck after surgery.
 It will drain fluid that builds up in the area.
-It will be removed within a day.
+It will be removed within a day or so.

 You may need to stay in the hospital overnight after surgery so a nurse can watch for any bleeding, change in calcium level, or breathing problems.

-You may need to go home the next day if the surgery was done through the neck.
+You may go home the next day if the surgery was done through the neck.
 If the chest was opened up, you may stay in hospital for several days.